Saarikaaa/Saarikaaa/README.md

 - 📫 How to reach me: saarikass501@gmail.com

-- ⚡ Fun fact: I love traveling and listening to music
+- ⚡ Fun fact: I love travelling and listening to music